 If libraries written in foreign languages cannot transform exception situations as Java exceptions, then they will likely be restricted to returning error codes for further processing.

-Another issue is that, though a response to a checked exception is required, a programmer can assume that a checked exception could not possibly happen and instead of putting appropriate code in to handle the unexpected event, the programmer does just enough to get a clean compile by inserting inserts an empty catch block as in the following example:
+Another issue is that, though a response to a checked exception is required, a programmer can assume that a checked exception could not possibly happen and instead inserts an empty catch block to get a clean compile.
+Since the empty catch block does not respond to the exceptional condition, the error situation is not remedied, potentially resulting in unspecified behaviour.

-public void whatCouldPossiblyGoWrong() {

-try {

-// do something

-} catch(NumberFormatException e) {

-// this will never happen

-}

-}

 6.50.2 Avoidance mechanisms for language users